Like soap operas, 75 feet up: How bald eagle nest cams hook online communities

 But more than just watching the eagles, it's a community.
 Jackie and Shadow have 2.6 million followers across their official social media platforms.
 Some 35 contractors and volunteers watch the nest 24/7 to keep track of the birds.
 Right now, the fans are attempting to raise millions of dollars to keep a development from springing up less than a mile from the nest.

-Gajownik, the eagle superfan, lives in Chattanooga, Tenn., miles from the rural Iowa eagles she watches.
+Gajownik, the eagle superfan, lives in Tennessee miles from the rural Iowa eagles she watches.
 Every year, she goes on a four-day trip to see the birds in person and meet up with her chat room friends.

 Gajownik plans to attend the meetup this July.
 In the meantime, she will continue meticulously watching the eagles, "probably until I die," she added with a chuckle.